and fresh. If orange sherbet brings back happy summertime memories

 Gold Paint Pens

-- Take the white card base (8.5 by 5.5 inches) and an embossing folder and run the card base through the die cut machine.
-Then, using a gold paint pen, make a gold border around the front flap of the card base.
+1. Place the white card base (8.5 by 5.5 inches, folded) in an embossing folder and run it through the die cut machine.
+Next, take the pale green designer paper and tear a wide strip of it, then use a gold paint pen to make a gold border, where the paper is torn.

 - Renee Lewis, Contributing Writer